 Advanced athletes call the UA HOVR Apex 3 “decent when you’re not going super heavy.”
 One of them mentions going up to 400 lbs with “no glaring issues with compression.”
 Other comments mention how well-planted the feet feel when lifting in the shoe or praise its wide and well-structured base.

-Contributing to the surefootedness is the shoe’s amazing grip which has been described as slip-proof.
+Contributing to the surefootedness is the shoe’s amazing grip which has been praised by users for being slip-proof.

 Under Armour Apex 3 runs true to size with awesome comfort

 No issues have been reported regarding the sizing of the Apex 3.
 There is a nice and secure lockdown around the heel and midfoot, as well as ample space for the toes upfront.

 The reworked upper material has a little bit more give in the forefoot, so there should be no worries about your toes getting cramped.
 Testers had no issues with rubbing or blisters, enjoying the padded collar and tongue of the shoe.